 The most common side effect is bruising after treatment, for up to 10 days.
 There is a small risk of scarring.

 Some people visit tanning salons as an alternative to natural sunlight.
 Tanning beds in commercial salons emit mostly UVA light, not UVB.
 The beneficial effect for psoriasis is attributed primarily to UVB light.
-The National Psoriasis Foundation does not support the use of tanning beds as a treatment option for psoriasis.
+National Psoriasis Foundation does not support the use of indoor tanning beds as a substitute for phototherapy performed with a prescription and under a doctor's supervision.
+Read more on the Psoriasis Foundation position on indoor tanning beds »

 The American Academy of Dermatology, the FDA and the Centers for Disease Control and Prevention all discourage the use of tanning beds and sun lamps.
 The ultraviolet radiation from these devices can damage the skin, cause premature aging and increase the risk of skin cancer.